reframe-hpc/reframe/docs/config_reference.rst

    If specified from the command line, multiple modules can be passed by passing the command line option multiple times.

+.. js:attribute:: .general[].use_login_shell

+   :required: No
+   :default: ``false``

+   Use a login shell for the generated job scripts.
+   This option will cause ReFrame to emit ``-l`` in the shebang of shell scripts.
+   This option, if set to ``true``, may cause ReFrame to fail, if the shell changes permanently to a different directory during its start up.

 .. js:attribute:: .general[].user_modules

    :required: No